laiky2506/ace_resource/README.md

 ```
 ![Image](img/q1/img_002.jpg)

-<p>From the p-value Matrix (diagram on the right), cells in red colour indicate that the addictive pairs have p-value > 0.05 and failed to rejected the null hypothesis.
+<p>From the p-value Matrix (diagram on the right), cells in red colour indicate that the addictive pairs have a p-value > 0.05 and failed to reject the null hypothesis.
 These pairs are significantly independent.
-While the rest of pairs are significantly dependent on each other.
+While the rest of the pairs are significantly dependent on each other.
 Most of the pairs in this dataset are significantly dependent on each other.</p>

 ## STEP 5: Non-parametric Test: Kruskal Wallis H Test

-<p>The assumption of normality for ANOVA aren't met.
-Therefore, non parametric alternative of ANOVA, Kruskal Wallis H Test will be carried out.</p>
+<p>The assumption of normality for ANOVA isn't met.
+Therefore, the non-parametric alternative of ANOVA, Kruskal Wallis H Test will be carried out.</p>

 - H0: There is no significant difference between the 9 addictives.
 - H1: There is significant difference between the 9 addictives.

-<p>In order to perform this test, the degrees of freedom for the chi-square (<i>df</i>) need to be determined.
-The degrees of freedom for the chi-square , df = (r-1)*(c-1), where, </p>
+<p>To perform this test, the degrees of freedom for the chi-square (df) need to be determined.
+The degrees of freedom for the chi-square, df = (r-1)*(c-1), where,</p>

 - r = number of row of the dataset
 - c = number of column of the dataset